SAP-samples/low-code-applications/README.md

 ## Description

-This repository contains descriptions for hands on projects on low code development using SAP tools.
+This repository contains descriptions for hands on projects on low code development using SAP tools, for example SAP Build.

 ## Requirements